 Strawberry Hill has always been a picnic destination, but without its architecture, space is just a void of the imagination.
 The construct was originally designed to be a picnic destination, with grand views of the Sand District, until it’s unfortunate demise from the 1906 earthquake.
 It was not long until the identity of the Colosseum disappeared entirely.
 No park map today acknowledges its existence of the architecture (or its remains).

-How might we design an experience for park visitors to get a glimpse of the past?
+How might we provide park visitors a glimpse of the past?

 When it comes to designing any kind of interactive, my process tends to include some degree of literal making: In this case, I made a window.
 This first iteration acts as a metaphor for visitors to physically pull an image from the past so that the framed space acknowledges what was once there.

 After receiving mixed reviews from my window prototype, it was time to implement real AR technology into a framed interactive that would help the user target and discover this absent architecture on site:

 Exhibition at Gray Area Technology